serhat-ture/shopping/README.md

+Follow the instructions ;

--create animated menu and switch between pages
+create animated menu and switch between pages

--send an HTTP request
+send an HTTP request

--show a loading gift while that's loading
+show a loading gift while that's loading

--create your own Mock API
+create your own Mock API

--display all of that product information using mockAPI -create basic form
+display all of that product information using mockAPI

+create basic form

 Mock API